andrewblackmon/culture/purpose-vision-mission.md

 **Our Purpose** is to give people confidence for life's most important moments.

 The story is simple.
-Andrew and Pat needed to rent a tux for Andrew's wedding in 2013.
-The only options to do so were inconveneint, low quality, and from brands that they did not connect with.
+Andrew and Pat needed to rent tuxedos for Andrew's wedding in 2013.
+The only options to do so were inconvenient, low quality, and from brands that they did not connect with.
 Come wedding day, they both looked and felt terrible.
-They decided that people should not feel this way, especially on biggest days of their lives.
+They decided that people should not feel this way, especially on the biggest days of their lives.

 **Our Vision** is to transform the entire experience by...